Dealing with insurance is bad enough. Dealing with your family member’s insurance can be even worse.

 - or a hitchhiker

-They are not excused from liability if the injuries or death was caused by their willfull or wanton conduct, or if the passenger paid for transportation.
+There are only two exceptions.
+First, they are not excused from liability if the injuries or death was caused by their willful or wanton conduct.
+Second, they are not excused from liability if the passenger paid for transportation.

 One purpose of the Guest Statute is to prevent insurance fraud.
-If your parent’s negligence caused the accident, they’ll have to use their own insurance to cover repairs and medical bills, or pay out of their own pocket.
-The Guest Statute prevents you from recovering damages through your parent’s insurance and then sharing that money with your parents.
+If your family member’s negligence caused the accident, they’ll have to use their own insurance to cover repairs and medical bills, or pay out of their own pocket.
+The Guest Statute prevents you from recovering damages through your family member’s insurance and then sharing that money with your parents.

-However, if the other driver was at fault for the injury, then the Guest Statute wouldn’t prevent you from filing a underinsured or uninsured claim with your parent’s insurance, if the at-fault driver had limited or no insurance coverage.
+However, if the other driver was at fault for the injury but had limited or no insurance coverage, then the Guest Statute wouldn’t prevent you from filing a underinsured or uninsured claim with your parent’s insurance.

 Were They Reckless or Negligent?

-If the other driver is at fault for the car accident involving you and your parent, then you could hold them liable and collect damages from their insurance policy.
+If the other driver is at fault for the car accident involving you and your family member, then you could hold them liable and collect damages from their insurance policy.

-However, if your parent is at fault for the accident, you could only hold them liable for your injuries if they were reckless or willfully caused the accident.
+However, if your family member is at fault for the accident, you could only hold them liable for your injuries if they were reckless or willfully caused the accident.
 If they were negligent, you could not hold them liable.

-Let’s say your parent didn’t stop at a red light and was hit by another driver who had a green light.
+Let’s say your sibling didn’t stop at a red light and was hit by another driver who had a green light.
 Here’s how negligence and wanton conduct could look like in that situation:

-Negligent driving: your parent was distracted and didn’t notice the light had turned red.
-Under the Guest Statute, you could not hold your parent liable for your injuries.
+Negligent driving: your sibling was distracted and didn’t notice the light had turned red.
+Under the Guest Statute, you could not hold your sibling liable for your injuries.

-Reckless driving: your parent intentionally ignored the red light and drove full speed through the intersection.
+Reckless driving: your sibling intentionally ignored the red light and drove full speed through the intersection.
 Because they willfully drove through the stoplight, they would be liable for your injuries.

-If Your Parent Isn’t Liable, How Do You Recover Damages?
+If Your Family Member Isn’t Liable, How Do You Recover Damages?